SFTtech/nyan/doc/nyan.md

 **nyan** is a hierarchical strongly typed key-value store with patch functionality and inheritance

+## Design idea

+[openage](https://github.com/SFTtech/openage) requires a very complex data storage to represent the hierarchy of its objects.
+Research and technology affects numerous units, civilization bonuses, monk conversions and all that with the goal to be ultimatively moddable by the community:

+Current data representation formats make this nearly impossible to accomplish.
+Readability problems or huge lexical overhead led us to design a language crafted for our needs.

+Enter **nyan**, which is our approach to store data in a new way.

 ## Design goals

 Requirements:

-* nyan remains a general-purpose language; nicely abstracted from openage
+* nyan remains a general-purpose language; nicely abstracted from *openage*
 * Data is stored in .nyan files
 * Human readable
 * Portable